Milestones

 New video: "Make Measurable Progress"

-This New video shows how Fundamental Theory Building allows the social sciences to move away
+This new video shows how Fundamental Theory Building allows the social sciences to move away

 from making individual, disjoint ad-hoc investigations of specific phenomena and towards collaboratively working on a powerful, shared fundamental theory.